inpsyde/antispam/readme.txt

 1. Ready

 == Changelog ==
+= 2.1.3 (06/14/2013) =
+* Change file name for settings to remove error on network admin

 = 2.1.2 (06/10/2013) =
 * Add check for the length of URL field in comment form